la11111/rgr/README.md

 a graph database for Python, built on Redis

+###Update: This code sucks and needs to be rewritten from scratch basically.
+So I've decided to do that.

 ###Rationale:
 - redis is cool and I wanted to learn it.
 - I needed a graph database; neo4j is too heavy, where redis_wrap/redis_graph are a bit too light.
 I'm hoping that rgr will be just right :)